-Peter Mather, PhD ([email protected]) serves as associate professor of higher education and student affairs at Ohio University.
+Peter Mather, PhD ([email protected]) serves as professor of higher education and student affairs at Ohio University.
 He has worked as a student affairs administrator at Emory University and Duke University.
 He also served as director of admissions at Harlaxton College in the UK and as director of educational programs at The Carter Center.
 His research topics include service-learning, student identity development, student affairs administrative practice, and the application of positive psychology to student affairs work.
 Mather recently co-edited a New Directions for Student Services sourcebook on positive psychology and appreciative inquiry.

 Matthew Johnson, PhD ([email protected]) is an associate professor of educational leadership at Central Michigan University.
 His research interests center on leadership, civic engagement, and diversity among college students.
 He received a Ph.D. in college student personnel from the University of Maryland with a focus on leadership and civic engagement in a multicultural context.
 He is a partner with the Multi-Institutional Study of Leadership and also serves on the editorial board for Oracle: The Research Journal for Fraternity/Sorority Advisors, and an ad hoc reviewer for the Journal of College Student Development.